appeacock/jasperbuster/README.md

 Credit: Steve Kuekes

 # Jasper on Raspian Buster Software Installation Guide
-I completed this install process on a Raspberry Pi Model 3 B+ using the Raspian Buster Lite ISO.
-I used a USB microphone and speakers that plug into the audio jack.
+This install process was tested on a Raspberry Pi Model 3 B+ and Model 4 using the Raspian Buster Lite ISO (https://downloads.raspberrypi.org/raspbian_lite_latest).
+This tutorial used a USB microphone and speakers that plug into the audio jack and uses pocketsphinx for the speech to text and festival for text to speech.
+This method is fairly secure in that there is no traffic sent to 3rd parties.

-I don't see any reason it wouldn't work on a Pi Mode 4.
-I'll work on getting one of these for testing

-This install uses pocketsphinx for the speech to text and festival for text to speech.
-This means you aren't sharing your audio with any outside services

 # Burn Raspian Buster image onto SD Card
-Boot the Raspian image on your Pi.
-Sign in to your Pi.
-Use raspi-config and enable the network adapter or wireless according to your needs.
-Also, enable SSH.
-Plug in your microphone and speakers.
-Restart your Pi.

-SSH into your Pi
+Boot the Raspian image on the RPi device and sign in.
+Use `raspi-config` to enable the network adapter or wireless as needed and enable SSH to make thigns easier.
+Plug in the microphone and speakers then restart the Pi.

-                        ssh pi@192.168.1.10 # replace this address with the address of your Pi
+ssh pi@<ip-address> # replace this address with the address of your Pi

 Run the following commands to update your Pi and install some utilities

 sudo apt-get update
 sudo apt-get upgrade
 sudo apt-get install nano git-core python-dev bison libasound2-dev libportaudio-dev python-pyaudio